 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of geoscientists, including geologists, is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of geoscientists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.

 The need for energy, environmental protection, and responsible land and resource management is projected to spur demand for geologists in the future.